 James Newman was one of three businesses singled out in 1811 by the drawing master and flower and landscape painter, John Cart Burgess, as having brought watercolours to the greatest perfection, the other two being Reeves & Woodyer and Smith, Warner & Co (qv) (John Cart Burgess, A Practical Essay on the Art of Flower Painting, 1811, p.32).
 ‘In my opinion’, Burgess wrote, ‘Mr Newman may justly claim a pre-eminence over all other colormen’, singling out certain colours made by Newman as peculiarly excelling those of other manufacturers: Red Lake, Indian Red, finest Ultramarine, English Smalt (‘never ground sufficiently fine for use, except by Mr. Newman’), Antwerp Blue, Gamboge, Indian Yellow, Constant White (‘the only one that I have found durable’), Sepia and Vandyke Brown.
 In the same year, 1811, another commentator, Paul Sandby’s biographer, while attributing the improvement in watercolours to John Middleton (qv), described them as ‘now brought to so great perfection by Reeves, Newman, and others’ (Monthly Magazine 1 June 1811, see Burlington Magazine, vol.88, 1946, p.146).

-Newman’s colours were stocked by William Jones (qv) before 1819, by Zanetti & Agnew in Manchester in 1822 (Pigot & Co’s Lancashire directory), by Robert Hamilton in Edinburgh in 1824 (The Scotsman 29 December 1824) and by Grundy & Fox in Manchester in 1827 (Manchester Guardian 28 April 1827) and by J. & M. Finlay in Glasgow in 1837 (see British picture framemakers on this website).
+Newman’s colours were stocked by William Jones (qv) before 1819, by Zanetti & Agnew in Manchester in 1822 (Pigot & Co’s Lancashire directory), by Robert Hamilton in Edinburgh in 1824 (The Scotsman 29 December 1824), by Grundy & Fox in Manchester in 1827 (Manchester Guardian 28 April 1827) and by J. & M. Finlay in Glasgow in 1837 (see British picture framemakers on this website).
 Newman supplied pigment samples to George Field (Harley 1979 pp.79-81; colour samples repr.
 Harley 1982 pl.2, 3), and subscribed to Field’s Chromatography, 1835 (Carlyle 2001 p.18 n.25).
 As to Newman’s suppliers, the business had an account with Roberson, 1820-1908, both as a purchaser and a supplier (Woodcock 1997), and made large and repeated payments to Lewis Berger (qv) (Berger 1910 p.10, referring to Newman's now lost bill books).
 A framed sign in gouache in the Museum of London is evidence of an appointment to the Princess of Wales, presumably dating to about 1815.